 We restrict our sample to individuals aged 21 to 65.
-Until 1971, the voting age in the United States was 21, after which the 26th Amendment lowered the minimum voting age to 18 for federal and state elections.22 In the model, all men (both married and single) and all single women work.
+Until 1971, the voting age in the United States was 21, after which the 26th Amendment lowered the minimum voting age to 18 for federal and state elections.25 In the model, all men (both married and single) and all single women work.
 In the data, a small fraction of these groups report being out of the labor force.
 We exclude these individuals-and in the case of married men, their households-assuming they are distributed across sectors, occupations, and marital status in the same way as those who are employed.
-Similarly, we exclude households with missing industry or occupation codes.23
+Similarly, we exclude households with missing industry or occupation codes.26

 Figure 3 displays how the household types from the model evolve in the US population between 1870 and 2000.
-Since we are interested in predicted support for protective legislation among voters, up until 1920 we include only men in Figure 3, while in later decades, we include both men and women.24 As a result, the population shares of the voting population differ from simple population shares until 1920.25
+Since we are interested in predicted support for protective legislation among voters, up until 1920 we include only men in Figure 3, while in later decades, we include both men and women.27 As a result, the population shares of the voting population differ from simple population shares until 1920.28 happens in only about 1 percent of observations in the baseline sample.
+See Appendix D.1 for details on how we map Census industry codes to sectors.

 The figure shows that the two groups that are predicted to support protective legislation (displayed in red) were initially in the minority, but reached a majority of votes in 1910.
-This is precisely when protective legislation in the United States began to rapidly spread (as displayed in Figure 1).
-Groups opposing restrictions didn't regain a substantial majority until the 1960s.
-This timing coincides with the enactment of the Civil Rights Act in 1964, followed by a series of Supreme Court decisions that deemed gender-specific labor legislation unconstitutional.
-The vote share of groups predicted to support protective legislation thus closely aligns with the real-world rise and fall of these laws.
+This is precisely when protective legislation in the United States began to rapidly spread